jinjiaKarl/delivery_fee_calculator/README.md

 3. Implement observability to monitor the health of the service and the performance of the service.

 4. Log the requests and responses to the service into files to help with debugging.

+5. Set up CI/CD to automate the deployment of the service.